If you’re called Peter the Great, then you surely can’t let some French monarch build a greater palace than yours.

 14. The palace was the scene of a horrific massacre during World War II

 One of the most intense and important battles of the Second World War happened near Saint Petersburg.
-What initially started great for the Germans eventually became hell as many historians believe they lost the war here.
+What initially started great for the Germans eventually became a hell as many historians believe they lost the war here.

 They did capture the Peterhof palace though in 1941 and the Russians quickly replied by dropping over 500 marines on the beach to recapture the important palace.